N3Works/teste/README.md

 - **README.md** - Documentation of project.
 - **SUMMARY.md** -  Documentation of project.

+## Configuration project
+Inside of file index.js exists three kinds of functions what can be used.If you use the configuration of *function HTTP* comment of /** EXEMPLE OF A API REST */ to above, that will go helper to not have a conflict.

 ## Deploy of application in the environment of developer
 Before verify if you have configured the firebase in your environment.